 Upon completion of this training participants will be able to:

-- explain the link between trauma and addiction, including the neurobiology of trauma and addiction and how they intersect
+- explain the link between trauma and addiction, including the neurobiology, physical and emotional responses of trauma and how they intersect with addictions

 - understand addiction as a survival/coping strategy for traumatic memories and symptoms